The Smell of Molten Projects in the Morning

 # Ed Nisley - KE4ZNU

-# Just don't run stepconf ever again...
+# Just do not run stepconf ever again...

 [EMC]